 Much like the production or operational areas of a company that has been touched by Lean thinking; the emphasis is on increased production and reduction of wastage and costs.
 Your sales and marketing should not be devoid of such thinking too.

 Sales and marketing managers directed to improve performance need to adopt a type of lean thinking, as it supports the need for increased revenue and the company requirement of lower costs.
 Most companies are carrying excessive costs in sales and marketing and with contemporary thinking on how they operate, exponential sales growth can occur while reducing the direct and indirect costs.

 This is achieved primarily by introducing an element of process thinking and understanding to sales and marketing teams.
 Process thinking is typically not part of the vocabulary of sales and marketing managers.
 They perhaps consider it as confining and restrictive, stifling the creativity required in their work.
-However, it can be argued that top performing teams adopting lean thinking and ‘managing by fact and predictive analytics’ does assist in creative thinking and defining direction.
+However, it can be argued that top-performing teams adopting lean thinking and ‘managing by fact and predictive analytics’ does assist in creative thinking and defining direction.
 It narrows the focus to the most productive and highest return on effort.

 Lean Sales Growth is about identifying and understanding where the improvements can be made in the sales and marketing business through an intensive review process.
 The output being the establishment of the action points for your sales and marketing executive to deliver on.
-A measureable set of improvements that address growth drivers and cost cutting.
+A measurable set of improvements that address growth drivers and cost cutting.

-The review both educates and enables the fresh thinking and contemporary processes required to drive a high performing sales and marketing organisation.
+The review both educates and enables the fresh thinking and contemporary processes required to drive a high-performing sales and marketing organisation.

 Click on the image to download more in-depth information about Lean Sales Growth and how it can be implemented in your business.

 If you found this article helpful, follow us on LinkedIn or subscribe to Our Insights on the right-hand column of this page to make sure you don’t miss new posts.